prasannjeet/note-nirvana/terraform/README.md

 	```

 4. Ensure that `rsync` in installed in your computer.
 If not, run `brew install rsync` to install (for mac).
 We use rsync to copy files to jumpmachine based on the `.gitignore` file.
 5. **Important:** _Rename Your Key File:_ Ensure that your key file (.pem file) is located in the terraform folder.
 Please note that the file name of the key file must be the same as the environment variable `TF_VAR_user_keyPair`.
+   For example, if my kye-pair name (in cscloud) is `ps222vt_Keypair`, then:
+   1. I rename my pem file to `ps222vt_Keypair.pem`
+   2. I add the env variable `export TF_VAR_user_keyPair="ps222vt_Keypair"`
+   3. I move the pem file to terraform folder.
-Also ensure that it has 600 permissions: `chmod 600 key_file.pem`.
+   4. Ensure that pem file has 600 permissions: `chmod 600 ps222vt_Keypair.pem`.
 6. Ensure that the executable file `generate_ansible_files.sh` and `add-keycloak-cors.sh` has been given `+x` permission. `sudo chmod +x ./generate_ansible_files.sh` and `sudo chmod +x ./add-keycloak-cors.sh`.
 7. Ensure that the id of your default security group is added in the env variable `TF_VAR_default_sg_id`.
-Furthermore, ensure that ports `3000`, `8080` and `22` are not already open in your default security group, as we will configure it via terraform.
-If they are open already, just delete them before running this file.
+   Furthermore, make sure that the following ports are not already open in your `default` security group rules, because we will create those rules via terraform.
+If these ports already exist, it may lead to error:
+   1. Port `22`
+   2. Port `3000`
+   3. Port `8080`
+   4. Port `9100`
+   5. Port `9090`
+   6. Port `3457`
 8. Ensure that the id of your public network in cscloud is added to the env variable `TF_VAR_public_network_id`.
 You can find the id in your cscloud account.

 ## Deploy the Infrastructure